Clastify logo

 Easy

-State what is meant by hydrostatic equilibrium in a star.
+State the condition for hydrostatic equilibrium in the star.

 SL • Paper 2